mendix/widgets-resources/README.md

 ## Developing

-In order to use our mono repo, please make sure you are using [Node.JS v14](https://nodejs.org/download/release/latest-v14.x/) and NPM v6 (Use `npm i -g npm@latest-6`).
+In order to use our mono repo, please make sure you are using [Node.JS v14](https://nodejs.org/download/release/latest-v14.x/) and NPM v6 (Use `npm i -g npm@latest-6`) or latest versions.

 As we are using node-gyp in our dependencies, please make sure to install the requirements for this library according to your OS.
 - [Windows](https://github.com/nodejs/node-gyp#on-windows)